solvuu/solvuu-build/README.md

   specific underlying command that finally gets called.
 In other words, the default rules are actually parameterized (good) using a very complicated mechanism (bad).
-Solvuu-build uses a different technique to parameterize the rules that get registered, functions.
+Solvuu-build uses a different technique to parameterize the rules that get registered: functions.
 Various functions are provided that when called will register one or more rules.
 We can make these functions take an arbitrarily rich amount of arguments, and it is clear how to call